itzg/docker-minecraft-server/docs/configuration/server-properties.md

-By default, the server configuration will be created and set based on the following environment variables, but only the first time the server is started.
-If the `server.properties` file already exists, the values in them will not be changed.
+In order to unify management of the Minecraft server container, all of the [`server.properties`](https://minecraft.wiki/w/Server.properties) entries can be managed by the environment variables described in the sections below.
+Some of the mappings provide additional functionality above and beyond the properties file.

 If you prefer to manually manage the `server.properties` file, set `OVERRIDE_SERVER_PROPERTIES` to "false".
 Similarly, you can entirely skip the startup script's creation of `server.properties` by setting `SKIP_SERVER_PROPERTIES` to "true".

+!!! note

-> NOTE: to clear a server property, set the variable to an empty string, such as `-e RESOURCE_PACK=""`.
-A variables that maps to a server property that is unset, is ignored and the existing `server.property` is left unchanged.
+    To clear a server property, set the variable to an empty string, such as `-e RESOURCE_PACK=""`.
+An unset variable is ignored and the existing `server.property` is left unchanged.

 ## Placeholders